Glimesh/janus-ftl-plugin/README.md

 ### Building for production

-To enable optimizations, set meson to build in `debugoptimized` mode (recommended instead of `release` so you can use the debug information diagnose issues).
+To enable optimizations, set meson to build in `debugoptimized` mode (recommended over `release` mode so you can use the debug information to diagnose issues).

 ```sh
 meson --buildtype=debugoptimized build/